bobbyiliev/101-linux-commands-ebook/ebook/en/content/048-the-last-command.md

 # The `last` command

 This command shows you a list of all the users that have logged in and out since the creation of the `var/log/wtmp` file.
-There are also some parametrers you can add which will show you for example when a certain user has logged in and how long he was logged in for.
+There are also some parameters you can add which will show you for example when a certain user has logged in and how long he was logged in for.

 If you want to see the last 5 logs, just add `-5` to the command like this: